ecboghiu/inflation/docs/CONTRIBUTE.md

 - **Visual Studio Code**: Open universal search with `Ctrl+Shift+P` (universal search), search for `Configure Tests` and choose `unittest`.
 Then you can run all the tests in the `Test` tab in the Primary Side Bar.
 - **PyCharm**: You can either create a new project and pull from the repository, or, if you have already downloaded the repository, you can open it in PyCharm.
 Then, under `File > Settings > Tools > Python Integrated Tools`, choose `Unittest` for `Default test runner`.
 Context actions are then updated and you can run individual tests ("play" arrow next to the test function) or all of them.

 One suggestion is to write tests for a function in advance, and then write the function itself.
 This way you can easily see if your function is working as expected.
-Another suggestion is to you use breakpoints, which allow you to stop a program mid-way and inspect variable values, to debug your function.
+Another suggestion is to use breakpoints, which allow you to stop a program mid-way and inspect variable values, to debug your function.
 Most coding environments, such as [Visual Studio Code](https://code.visualstudio.com/docs/editor/debugging), support this feature.

 ###### Special note about test debugging for Visual Studio Code users

-At the time of writing this (July 2022), there is a bug when trying to debug tests.
+At the time of writing this (July 2022), there is a bug when trying to debug tests with breakpoints.
 It seems that the best [solution](https://github.com/microsoft/vscode-python/issues/10722) is to add the following to the `.vscode/launch.json` file:
 ```
 {
     "name": "Python: Test debug config",